1

 Thank you for your interest, Lindsay!
 When my tree first bore fruit last year they did ripen properly and though they were only a few, the guavas were delicious.
 This year, the tree was full of little guavas when suddenly most started turning black.
 It seems like black coloration comes out of nowhere.
 I should also add that my tree is a product of grafting.
 Moreover, there seems to be some black mould? in some of the leaves.
 Finally, I have tasted some of the normal-looking fruit and they're not as sweet as last year's.
 I'll add more pictures.

-over 9 years ago.
+about 10 years ago.

 0